FacultyOptions For Violence or Threat of Violence

 Office of Compliance, Ethics, & Equal Opportunity (CEEO)

 The Office of Compliance, Ethics & Equal Opportunity (CEEO) investigates reports of discrimination and harassment.
 CEEO ensures compliance with all University policies that uphold the rights of protected status (religion, age, gender identity, race, disability, etc.).
-The office also protects equal rights to programs and activities of the University under Title IX.

 • You may choose to file an anonymous report with CEEO.
 UNM strives to respect individuals’ privacy and requests for privacy, to the extent permitted by state and federal laws.